awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

    ```
    [ec2-user ~]$ sudo yum install -y httpd24 php72 mysql57-server php72-mysqlnd
    ```
-**Note**

    If you receive the error `No package package-name available`, then your instance was not launched with the Amazon Linux AMI \(perhaps you are using Amazon Linux 2 instead\)\.
 You can view your version of Amazon Linux with the following command\.

    ```
    cat /etc/system-release